Interacting vertex reinforced random walks on complete sub-graphs

 In contrast to a large literature on self vertex-reinforced random walks, studies addressing their interacting counterparts are relatively scarce.
 The articles \cite{C14}, \cite{CDLM19}, \cite{RPP22} and \cite{PCR2023} present some steps in this direction, but there is substantial room for further development. \cite{C14} considers a model of two vertex-reinforced random walks on finite complete graphs in which the transition probability of one of the walks decreases with the number of visits to that vertex by the other walk.
-This article shows that the overlap of empirical vertex occupation measures by each walk is in the long run almost surely arbitrarily small. \cite{CDLM19} consider a model of $m>1$ interacting vertex-reinforced random walks on the two vertex graph and describes their synchronisation towards a common limit.
+This article shows that the overlap of empirical vertex occupation measures by each walk is in the long run almost surely arbitrarily small. \cite{CDLM19} consider a model of $m>1$ interacting vertex-reinforced random walks and focus on their synchronisation towards a common limit, building upon the framework described in \cite{DLM14}.
 A functional central limit for the fluctuations about this limit is also presented. \cite{PCR2023} consider a model for two interacting random walks on the two vertex graph as a device to study the recurrence properties of two exponentially repelling random walks taking values on $\Z$. \cite{RPP22} generalises \cite{PCR2023} by considering $m>1$ interacting walks with an exponential weight function on complete graphs.
 The article demonstrates that the vertex occupation measure of each walk converges almost surely, provided the limit set consists of isolated points.
 Besides these works, \cite{ER24} and \cite{GMR2024} have recently considered two distinct models of interacting edge-reinforced random walks. \cite{ER24} describes a process on directed graphs, while \cite{GMR2024} considers interaction on $\Z$ and on a linear three vertex graph.
 Both articles obtain localisation results.